Ukraine president tells EU to keep off Tymoshenko case

 Pouring scorn on the woman who helped engineer the 2004-5 Orange Revolution that thwarted his first bid at the presidency, Yanukovich said she was part of a ring of criminals and that her fate should lie in the hands of Ukrainian judges.

-Tymoshenko's jailing symbolised what Brussels has called Kiev's use of selective justice.
-Yanukovich's comments effectively dismissed the EU's intense diplomatic efforts, in which he has participated, to secure her release.
+Tymoshenko's jailing symbolised what Brussels has called Kiev's use of selective justice and Yanukovich's comments effectively dismissed the EU's intense diplomatic efforts, in which he has participated, to secure her release.

 Yanukovich has promised to attend an EU summit this week despite his sudden decision to walk away from a landmark deal with the bloc.

-His trip to the summit in Vilnius may be an attempt to soothe domestic outrage that has sparked pro-EU demonstrations.
-Or he may be signaling a willingness to focus on Ukraine's economic ties with the EU without making political commitments.
+His trip to the summit in the Lithuanian capital Vilnius may be an attempt to soothe domestic outrage that has sparked pro-EU demonstrations.
+Or he may be signalling a willingness to focus on Ukraine's economic ties with the EU without making any political commitments.

-On the eve of the summit in the Lithuanian capital, thousands of people rallied on Kiev's main square, many of them students, calling on Yanukovich to sign the free trade pact with the EU.

 "The issue of Yulia Tymoshenko should not be a hindrance to Ukraine's European integration," Yanukovich said in an interview broadcast on Wednesday, but filmed late on Tuesday.